 Leaves are alternate and divided into 3 widely oval leaflets that have a pointed tip.
 Side leaflets are usually shorter than the terminal leaflet.
 Leaves are on long hairless leafstalks that are usually attached at the top of the stem and the base of the stalk is enlarged leaving a U-shaped scar after the leaf drops away.
 The upper surface of the leaf is a smooth shiny dark green (bronze-green when young).
 Margins may be smooth or have shallow teeth.
 Size varies from 1 to 6 inches long and 1 to 4 inch wide.
 Fall color is yellow to orange-red.

 The inflorescence is an elongated slightly branched panicle, with each panicle cluster having 25 or fewer stalked flowers.
-Flower clusters occur at the axils of the leaves at the top of the old growth stem.
+Flower clusters occur at the axils of the leaves at the base of the new stem growth.

 The Flowers are very small, 5-part, with a cup shaped hypanthium with a short green calyx that has 5 triangular lobes.
 The corolla has 5 white to greenish-white triangular petals that spread and reflex slightly when the flower is open.
 There are five stamens that have white filaments and yellow anthers that surround a central pistil.
-The globose ovary and pistil are green with a 3 lobed stigma.
+The globose ovary and pistil are green with a 3 lobed stigma on the style.
 Flowering time varies with the latitude.

 Habitat: Western Poison Ivy grows from a much branched rhizomatous base that will form colonies of plants.
 It grows best on wood edges and openings and in open spaces with full to at least partial sun.
 Soil conditions can range from poor to rich but there must be adequate moisture.

 Names: The genus name, Toxicodendron, means 'poison tree' and is used for the various poison ivies.
 The species name rydbergii, is named after Per Axel Rydberg (1860-1931), Swedish-American Botanist.
+In Eloise Butler's time the species was known as Rhus toxicodendron L. var. vulgaris.
 The authorship of the plant classification is complex.
 The first to describe the plant - ‘Small’ - refers to John Kunkel Small (1869-1938), American Botanist, first curator of the New York Botanical Garden, best known for Flora of the Southeastern United States.
 His work was amended by Dr. Rydberg ('Rydb.') who was the first curator of the New York Botanical Garden Herbarium.
 He received a commission from the US Dept. of Agriculture for a botanical exploration of several places in the western states and his expertise was in the flora of the Great Plains and Rocky Mountains.
 He described approximately 1,700 new species.
 Finally, additional work was done by ‘Greene’ who was Edward Lee Greene (1843-1915), American botanist who wrote Landmarks of Botanical History, named or re-described over 4,400 species of plants in the American west and was the first Professor of Botany at the University of California.

 Comparison: The close relative of Western Poison Ivy is Eastern Poison Ivy, Toxicodendron radicans, which has leaves with lobes, and has aerial roots for climbing.